Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-\begin{theo} Suppose that Assumption $(H)$ holds for the generator $\cL$ of $(X_t, N_t)$ --cf. \Req{cLA}-- and $\limsup_{\|x\| \ifty} r(x) = -\infty$.
-Then, all the results of Subsection \ref{sec:ECV} hold, and we have in particular exponential convergence in total variation of the DCNE to the unique QSD. \\ \end{theo}
+\begin{prop} Assume that Assumption $(H)$ holds, and $\limsup_{\|x\| \rightarrow \infty} r(x) = -\infty$.
+Then, all the results of Subsection \ref{U:sec:ECV} hold, and we have in particular exponential convergence in total variation of the MCNE to the unique QSD. \end{prop}